Madaniya Member Organisations

 Fareq

-Fareq is an independent platform that verifies news and information circulated in and about Syria.
-It works to combat media disinformation and misinformation and raise public awareness by delivering accurate and reliable content.
+Fareq is an independent platform that verifies news about Syria, combating misinformation and raising awareness with accurate content.

 -